Measures, Metrics, and Signals

 Done

-I put in a collection of metrics in there so you can get a sense of some roughly balanced leading indicators.
-The idea is that with only this you can now always report on how you are performing as well as if you're making the desired impact without too many surprises.
-The scope and work you do exists to move towards your goals and the leading indicators show you how well you're operating to that end.
+I put in a collection of metrics so you can get a sense of roughly balanced leading indicators.
+The idea is that with this alone, you can now always report on how you are performing and whether you're making the desired impact, without too many surprises.
+The scope and work you do exist to move towards your goals, and the leading indicators show you how well you're operating to that end.

 Signals

-Signals are a powerful tool for leaders that exist in this bucket of measures but in a unique way.
+Signals are a powerful tool for leaders that exist in this bucket of measures, but in a unique way.
 What we produced above is what we need to monitor health and trends, but we don't know yet what decisions to make or where to intervene.
-There's a loose sense with what we developed but as I pointed out above, there is only a loose connection between the leading metrics and overall goals so a change in them may not warrant your intervention.
+There's a loose sense of what we developed, but as I pointed out above, there is only a loose connection between the leading metrics and overall goals, so a change in them may not warrant your intervention.

 Signals are indicators you develop to help you with that.
 They're not always as formal as the metrics above, and can be personal to you or operational with your groups.

-The most well-known example of a signal is a "Red" or broken build.
-That signal acts as a prompt for someone to go investigate and fix something broken.
+The most well-known example of a signal is a "Red" or broken signal.
+That signal serves as a prompt for someone to investigate and fix something that's broken.

 Develop Key Decisions

-The hardest part in this is to list out a set of decisions you need to make with this project and your teams.
+The hardest part of this is listing the decisions you need to make for this project and your teams.
 You don't have to be perfect or complete, but you do need to develop this list.
-Knowing what types of decisions you need to make or what interventions are required are the key ingredient in developing signals.
+Knowing which decisions you need to make or which interventions are required is the key ingredient in developing signals.

 Here are some examples:

-You can tell this list can grow infinitely and the art with this to focus on the most important few, and grow it over time only if you realize you have a blind spot.
-You know you have a blind spot if you got surprised by one of these things or it went poorly last time.
+You can tell this list can grow infinitely, and the art is to focus on the most important few and grow it over time, only if you realize you have a blind spot.
+You know you have a blind spot if you got surprised by one of these things, or it went poorly last time.

 How Will I Know

 Time to turn these into a signal.
-Each signal is paired to an intervention or decision from above.
+Pair each signal to an intervention or decision from above.
 So you'll want to keep that pairing together so this isn't confusing in a few months.

 For each decision you've started with, ask, "How will I know?" or "How might I detect the need for this?"

-There is a tendency for a lot of folks to get uneasy with this question because they believe they need some perfect combination of data.
+There is a tendency among many folks to get uneasy with this question because they believe they need a perfect combination of data.
 You don't.
 All you need is enough to make you learn more.

-Don't fall into the trap of believing that without perfect data that you cannot move forward.
-Here are some examples that I use quite a lot happens in 1:1s.
+Don't fall into the trap of believing that without perfect data, you cannot move forward.
+Here are some examples I use quite often in 1:1s.

-They wonder if they'd be a better fit in a different role as a signal that they may be dissatisfied for their job an I need to talk with them.
+They wonder if they'd be a better fit in a different role which signals that they may be dissatisfied with their job, and I need to talk with them.

 If 40% of folks in a 1:1 bring up the same basic topic, I need to investigate it now.

-Developing signals for the work around you helps you develop not only your internal compass as to what to watch for and ask about, but also the level of instrumentation in your operations to learn about.
+Developing signals for the work around you helps you build not only your internal compass for what to watch for and ask about, but also the level of instrumentation in your operations to learn about.

-Most leaders I've met are shocked by some sort of event that their team dealt with that they were unaware of entirely.
+Most leaders I've met are shocked by an event their team dealt with that they were entirely unaware of.
 Those leaders had no signals and chose to hope that people would tell them when something important happened.
 Don't be that leader.

 Done

-I didn't give a lot of examples here because signals are something that really comes with practice and reflection.
-Start with just a few focusing on things that have caught you off guard in the past or things that worry you.
-Be honest about if they're helpful or not and iterate.
+I didn't give many examples here because signals are something that really comes with practice and reflection.
+Start with just a few, focusing on things that have caught you off guard in the past or things that worry you.
+Be honest about whether they're helpful or not and iterate.

 Do take the time to write these down and keep them visible near you.
-These things are easy to forget in the chaos of every day, but if you keep them close you'll notice how sharp your observations become about what is going on, and how much useful information was slipping by before.
+These things are easy to forget in the chaos of everyday life, but if you keep them close, you'll notice how sharp your observations become about what is going on and how much useful information was slipping by before.

 Visualize the Data